The Father of Mindfulness Awaits the End of This Life

 His reputation grew in exile.
 Hippies set his antiwar poetry to music.
 In 1967, he was nominated by Martin Luther King Jr. for the Nobel Peace Prize, and in 1969 he headed a Buddhist delegation to the peace talks in Paris.
 He eventually based himself in southwest France, where he turned the Plum Village Buddhist monastery into Europe’s largest, and established eight others from Mississippi to Thailand.
 He oversaw the translation of his books into more than 30 languages.
 When Western interest in Buddhism went through a revival at the turn of the century, Nhat Hanh became one of its most influential practitioners.

 Nhat Hanh taught that you don’t have to spend years on a mountaintop to benefit from Buddhist wisdom.
-Instead, he says, just become aware of your breath, and through that come into the present moment, where everyday activities take on a joyful, miraculous quality.
-If you are mindful, or fully present in the here and now, anxiety disappears and a sense of timelessness takes hold, allowing your highest qualities of kindness and compassion to emerge.
+Instead, he says, just become aware of your breath, and through that come into the present moment, where everyday activities can take on a joyful, miraculous quality.
+If you are mindful, or fully present in the here and now, anxiety disappears and a sense of timelessness takes hold, allowing your highest qualities, such as kindness and compassion, to emerge.

 This was highly appealing to Westerners seeking spirituality but not the trappings of religion.
 Burned-out executives and recovering alcoholics flocked to retreats in the French countryside to listen to Nhat Hanh.
 An entire mindfulness movement sprang up in the wake of this dharma superstar.
-Among his students was the American doctor Jon Kabat-Zinn, founder of a mindfulness-based stress-reduction course that is now offered at hospitals and medical centers worldwide.
+Among his students was the American doctor Jon Kabat-Zinn, founder of the Mindfulness Based Stress Reduction course that is now offered at hospitals and medical centers worldwide.
 Today, the mindfulness that Nhat Hanh did so much to propagate is a $1.1 billion industry in the U.S., with revenues flowing from 2,450 meditation centers and thousands of books, apps and online courses.
 One survey found that 35% of employers have incorporated mindfulness into the workplace.

 Nhat Hanh’s approach has been commercially successful partly because it makes few demands, at least of beginners—unlike the more rigorous meditation advocated by that other great exponent of Buddhism in the West, the Dalai Lama.
 “Thich Nhat Hanh provides a simple version of Buddhism, but I would not say it is oversimplified,” explains Janet Gyatso, Hershey Professor of Buddhist Studies at Harvard University’s Divinity School.
 The “basic philosophy is the same” as that of the Dalai Lama, she says.
 “Mindfulness and compassion.”